Halifax, Nova Scotia: Tourism

 Halifax's tourism industry showcases Nova Scotia's culture, scenery and coastline.
 There are several museums and art galleries in downtown Halifax.
 The Canadian Museum of Immigration at Pier 21, an immigrant entry point prominent throughout the 1930s, 1940s, and 1950s, was opened to the public as a National Historic Site of Canada in 1999 and is the only national museum in the Atlantic provinces.
 The Maritime Museum of the Atlantic is a maritime museum containing extensive galleries including a large exhibit on the famous Titanic, over 70 small craft and a 200 ft steamship CSS Acadia.
 In summertime the preserved World War II corvette HMCS Sackville operates as a museum ship and Canada's naval memorial.
 The Art Gallery of Nova Scotia is housed in a 150-year-old building containing nearly 19,000 works of art.
 The Black Cultural Centre for Nova Scotia in Dartmouth reflects the region's rich ethnic heritage.

 Halifax has numerous National Historic Sites, most notably Citadel Hill (Fort George).
 Just outside the urban area, the iconic Peggys Cove is internationally recognized and receives more than 600,000 visitors a year.

 The waterfront in Downtown Halifax is the site of the Halifax Harbourwalk, a 3 km boardwalk popular among tourists and locals alike.
 Many mid-sized ships dock here at one of the many wharfs.
 The harbourwalk is home to a Halifax Transit ferry terminal, hundreds of stores, Historic Properties, several office buildings, the Casino Nova Scotia, and several public squares where buskers perform, most prominently at the annual Halifax International Busker Festival every August.

-Downtown Halifax, home to many small shops and vendors, is a major shopping area.
-It is also home to several shopping centres, including Scotia Square, Barrington Place Shops, and Maritime Mall.
-Numerous malls on Spring Garden Road, including the Park Lane Mall, are also located nearby.
-The area is home to approximately 200 restaurants and bars, offering a wide array of world cuisines.
-There are also more than 60 sidewalk cafes that open in the summer months.
-The nightlife is made up of bars and small music venues as well as Casino Nova Scotia, a large facility built partially over the water.

 Cruise ships visit the province frequently.
 In 2015, the Port of Halifax welcomed 141 vessel calls with 222,309 passengers.